 Everyone wants to capture the attention of consumers, but only those with the right marketing strategy will stand out from the crowd!

-With budgets back in hand, new purchasing intentions and the sprint towards the end of the year, the strategic stakes are enormous… as long as you know where to place your efforts.
-So how do you get the fourth term off to a good start and maximise the impact of your back-to-school communications?
-In this article, we share some tips, inspired by examples of successful campaigns.
+With budgets back in hand, new purchasing intentions and the start of the sprint towards the end of the year, the strategic stakes are enormous.
+Provided you know where to focus your efforts.
+So how do you get your fourth term off to a good start and maximise the impact of your back-to-school communications?

 The major marketing challenges of the autumn